 Increased consumption of oxygen in the muscle fiber

 These processes take place largely in mitochondria also called” power stations” and controls by specific enzymes.
-By training increases the quantity of the specific enzymes and the size of mitochondria can increases up to 35 %.
+As training increases, the quantity of the specific enzymes and the size of mitochondria can increases up to 35 %.

 All three factors above influences very positively by marathon training.